Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Different Types of Car Scratches

 There are different types of scratches that you can have.
-And identifying them will help you know the types of scratches that can be buffed out and how to fix each one you have on your car.
+Identifying them will help you know which scratches can be buffed out and how to fix each one on your car.
 So here are the common types of scratches you can have on your baby ride.

 Clear coat scratch

-Cars have a thin clear coating that prevents the car paints from minor scratches from environmental issues like dust, acid rain, and direct exposure to sunlight.
-Clear coat scratches do not scratch the car paints.
+Cars have a thin, clear coating that protects the paint from minor scratches caused by environmental factors like dust, acid rain, and direct sunlight.
+Clear coat scratches do not scratch the car paint.
 They only affect the outermost layer.
 They are very easy to fix and inexpensive tasks.

 Base coat or paint scratch

-Another car scratch is paint scratch, also referred to as base scratch.
-Paint scratch affects the car paints.
+Another type of car scratch is a paint scratch, also called a base scratch.
+Paint scratches affect the car’s paint.
 But the effect is not that serious.
 They are still easy to fix with the proper guides and appropriate kits.
 However, this requires a specific set of kits.

 Primer scratch

 Primer scratches are deeper than a clear coat and base scratch.
-If your car scratch down to the metal, you have a primer scratch.
-Technically, Primer scratches are the deepest scratch you can have on a car.
+If your car scratches down to the metal, you have a primer scratch.
+Technically, Primer scratches are the deepest scratches you can have on a car.
 And they can escalate to more severe issues if you ignore them for an extended period.

 Wheel scratch